j-mie6/parsley/docs/tutorial/advanced-error-messages.md

                    "=" *> (expr <|> amend(_noBoolCheck("booleans cannot be assigned to variables"))))
 ```

-With this in place (and the aforementioned `attempt`) we get an error like:
+With this in place (and the aforementioned `atomic`) we get an error like:

 ```
 (line 1, column 5):